2014 Australian counter-terrorism raids: Allegations

-Prime Minister Tony Abbott stated that a senior Australian member of ISIL had called for "demonstration killings" including a public beheading.
-Omarjan Azari, 22, was charged with conspiring to commit these acts.
-Azari was charged with "attempting to make funds available to a terrorist organization.".
-Azari is held on Australia's maximum security prison, where he became the first person on remand ever sent there, and there are Federal Court orders "control orders" that prohibit certain people from communicating with him.
+Prime Minister Tony Abbott stated that a senior Australian member of ISIL, Mohammad Ali Baryalei, had called for "demonstration killings" including a public beheading.
+Omarjan Azari, 22, was charged with conspiring to commit these acts and with "attempting to make funds available to a terrorist organization.".
+He was held in Australia's maximum security prison, Goulburn Correctional Centre in the High Risk Management Unit, the first person on remand ever sent there, and there are Federal Court "control orders" that prohibit certain people from communicating with him.

 Supreme Court trial

-Prior to his Supreme Court trial, Azari in December 2015, pled guilty to trying to provide funds to Islamic State.
-The Supreme Court trial of Azari that had convened in late April 2017 was aborted by a Justice, as some of the accused in the separate 2015 Parramata shooting also figure in the Azari case, and the judge considered the jury may be prejudiced.
-A new trial for Azari will begin in November 2017.
+Prior to his Supreme Court trial, in December 2015 Azari pled guilty to trying to provide funds to Islamic State.
+The Supreme Court trial of Azari that had convened in late April 2017 was aborted by a Justice, as some of the accused in the separate 2015 Parramatta shooting also figure in the Azari case, and the judge considered the jury may be prejudiced.
+A new trial for Azari was to begin in November 2017.
+In 2018 he was found guilty of two terrorism offences, including funding Islamic State.
+In March 2016 Azari was sentenced to 18 years jail.